German finance minister backs plans for wealth tax - Handelsblatt

 A senior government official told Reuters earlier this month that Germany is considering ditching its long-cherished balanced budget policy to help finance a costly climate protection programme with new debt.

-(Reporting by Christoph Steitz; Editing by Ros Russell)
+(Reporting by Christoph Steitz; Editing by Ros Russell and Toby Chopra)